Technical SEO

 What is an Image Sitemap?

-An image sitemap is a special type of sitemap that contains information about the images on a website.
+An image sitemap is a special type of sitemap that allows search engines to crawl images on your website.

-This is particularly useful for images that may not be easily found by Google's regular crawling process, such as images that are loaded using JavaScript code.
+This is particularly useful for images that may not be easily found by Google's regular crawling process.
+For example, those that are loaded using JavaScript code.

 Example of an image sitemap